poolshark-protocol/docs/site/content/docs/intro/limitations-of-clobs.en.md

 <br/>
 <br/>

-OceanBook is designed specifically to solve this core UX problem.
+Poolshark is designed specifically to solve this core UX problem.
 #### **Maker OTC by the Dai Foundation**

 [Maker OTC](https://github.com/daifoundation/maker-otc) was an attempt at an on-chain orderbook with the following in its `README.md`: